ray-project/ray/doc/source/serve/faq.rst

 Yes and no. We truly believe Serve is unique as it gives you end to end control over the API while delivering scalability and high performance.
-To achieve something like what Serve offers, you often need to glue together multiple frameworks like Tensorflow Serving, SageMaker, or even rolling your own batching server.
+To achieve something like what Serve offers, you often need to glue together multiple frameworks like Tensorflow Serving, SageMaker, or even roll your own batching server.

 How does Serve compare to TFServing, TorchServe, ONNXRuntime, and others?